alacritty/alacritty/README.md

 but to allow programs to make best use of alacritty's capabilities, use it's own terminfo definition instead.

+Note that the default configuration **requires** alacritty's terminfo.

 To install alacritty's terminfo entry globally:

 ```sh
 sudo tic alacritty.info
 ```

-You must then **configure** alacritty to use it, by setting the `TERM` option in the configuration file.

 If you are a package maintainer, you might want to do something along these lines instead (`${pkgdir}` refers to the directory where